tamaraOrtiz/blog-example/README.md

 2. Prettier check

 ## Setup:
-This project use the gem dotenv (https://github.com/bkeepers/dotenv) to configure the enviroment variables.
+This project uses the gem dotenv (https://github.com/bkeepers/dotenv) to configure the enviroment variables.
 Here you can see an example of the variables that you need: https://github.com/tamaraOrtiz/blog-example/blob/main/.env.example

 Copy `.env.example` to `.env` and replace the values